 Uppy consists of a core module and various plugins for selecting, manipulating and uploading files.
 Here’s how it works:

 Drag and Drop, Webcam, basic file manipulation (adding metadata), uploading via tus resumable uploads or XHR/Multipart is all possible using just the uppy client module.

-Adding Uppy Server to the mix enables remote sources, such as Instagram, Google Drive and Dropbox.
-Uploads from remote sources are handled server-to-serber,(so a 5 GB video won’t be eating into your mobile data plan.
+Adding Uppy Server to the mix enables remote sources such as Instagram, Google Drive and Dropbox.
+Uploads from remote sources are handled server-to-server, so a 5 GB video won’t be eating into your mobile data plan.
 Files are removed from Uppy Server after an upload is complete, or after a reasonable timeout.
 Access tokens also don’t stick around for long, for security reasons.

 If you like, you can also use a pre-built bundle, for example from unpkg CDN.
 In that case